 Account Name

 The name of your bank account.
-You must enter this to use e-Banking.
+Enter this to use e-Banking.

 Account Number

 The bank account number.
-This is usually 8 digits but you can enter up to sixty characters.
+This is usually eight digits but you can enter up to sixty characters.

 Sort Code